Eat like a king for breakfast [Data Analysis]

 Eat like a king for breakfast

-The chart below shows the proportion daily calories consumed at breakfast versus the proportion of a person’s daily target calories consumed based on their food diaries.
+The chart below shows the proportion of daily calories consumed at breakfast versus the proportion of a person’s daily target calories consumed based on their food diaries.
 A score of 100% would mean that they achieved their calorie goal.
 A score of less than 100% indicates the individual was able to consume less than their goal intake for the day.

 The data from people eating three or more times a day indicates that, on average:

 - people who ate the least for breakfast tended to eat more across the day, while

 - people who consumed more of their daily calories at breakfast tended to eat less during the day.